 Martha grew up in a Girl Scout family, and has been active in Girl Scouting for more than 50 years.
 She served as a troop leader and trainer in three different councils, and had both a Girl Scouts Overseas troop and a Girl Guide unit in Liberia.
 When she joined the Board of Directors, Martha brought together her experience in business and accounting with a lifelong love and appreciation of Girl Scouting.
-Martha is a certified public accountant, and currently serves as treasurer of the GSGWM Board of Directors.
+Martha is a certified public accountant, and currently serves as secretary of the GSGWM Board of Directors.
 She is also a member of the Friends of WAGGGS USA committee, and has a passion for encouraging the international aspects of Girl Scouting.
 In addition to Girl Scouting, Martha, retired from newspaper publishing, volunteers as a tax aide to AARP and is an active member of her church community.

 Barbara Barrett–Council Treasurer

 Barbara has been a member of Girl Scouts for more than 35 years.
 She was a Brownie Girl Scout in Pennsylvania and has volunteered in three other councils as an adult, serving in several operational roles as well as several governance roles.
 She has been a delegate to three previous National Council Sessions and is looking forward to representing GSGWM in Houston next month.
 Barbara has been involved in other non-profit organizations as treasurer, president, founding board member and board member.
 Barbara is a retired accountant and financial advisor.
 Her interest in serving the Girl Scouts of the Green and White Mountains is to help our Council continue to be the preeminent organization serving girls and adults throughout New Hampshire and Vermont.
 Barbara feels her life has been enriched by the programs and friendships Girl Scouts offers girls and adults, and wants to make these opportunities available to as many members in our two states as possible.